-Based in Mill Valley, California, Gerald C. Kott was a builder of over 500 homes in Southern Marin County, mostly in Mill Valley but as far north as Novato, beginning in the late 1940’s.
+Based in Mill Valley, California, Gerald C. Kott was a builder of about 300 homes in Southern Marin County, mostly in Mill Valley but as far north as Novato, beginning in the late 1940’s.

 The homes that Kott built have a distinctive style and are still widely known.
 His homes are easily identified as “Kott Houses.”
 Pictured here is a typical Kott house, popular in the late ’50’s to the mid-’60’s.

 These homes fit in perfectly with Old Marin, and with their knotty pine interiors and rustic resort feel, Kott homes wouldn’t be out of place in Tahoe or an Alpine setting.

 However, with their scalloped roof edges and whimsical details on a basic structure, Kott houses are not everyone’s favorite style and in fact look a bit dated to the modern eye.

 To working class families getting their start in Marin during the post-war years, the low price tag and basic style were enticing.
 Mr. Kott designed his homes to be affordable yet easy to enlarge and update for a growing family.
 Kott house remodels and updates can be found all over Marin County.